wookdev/wookdev.github.io/imho/dunlavy.md

 because there is very little dampening material.
 The bare walls and floor cause the highs to be somewhat shrill, and lows weren't reinforced at all by the room.
 The Energy 2.1e setup was never able to overcome this.
-Music always sounded overly bright and devoid of anything resembling &quot;bottom&quot;.
+Music always sounded overly bright and devoid of anything resembling "bottom".
 So I would put in music and then wander away from it.

 During my copious free time (ha!), I've been stuck in my love